Cognizant raises revenue forecast for third time this year

 Cognizant's total revenue rose 23.5 percent to $3.19 billion, beating the average analyst estimate of $3.16 billion.

-Up to Tuesday's close, Cognizant's stock had risen about 30 percent this year, compared with an 8 percent increase in the S&P 500 IT Services index.
+Up to Tuesday's close, Cognizant's stock had risen about 30 percent this year, compared with an 8 percent increase in the S&P 500 IT Services index .SPLRCITCS.

 (Reporting by Abhirup Roy in Bengaluru; Editing by Savio D'Souza and Saumyadeb Chakrabarty)